rish-16/tp/docs/UserGuide.md

 * `apmt add i/2 d/2022-12-31 0700` adds appointment on 31 Dec 2022 at 7am to patient at index 2.

 ### List all appointments: `apmt list`
-Shows a list of all appointments.
+Shows the list of all appointments.

 **Format:** `apmt list`